braziyass/blog/README.md

 - **Email verification**: New accounts receive a verification email (Mailtrap used for testing).
 Users must verify their account before obtaining a JWT.
 - **Opaque public IDs for blogs**: All blog resource URLs use a non-sequential publicId (UUID) instead of database numeric IDs for security.
 - **API documentation**: Swagger UI available at `/swagger-ui.html` and `/swagger-ui/index.html`.
+- **Redis caching**: Blog data is cached using Redis for improved performance.

+## Project Structure

+The application follows a modular configuration approach:

+- **AuthenticationConfig**: Authentication beans (UserDetailsService, AuthenticationProvider, AuthenticationManager, PasswordEncoder)
+- **SecurityConfig**: HTTP security configuration, security filter chain, and CORS settings
+- **CustomAuthenticationEntryPoint**: Handles unauthenticated requests with smart detection for browser vs API clients
+- **JwtAuthenticationFilter**: JWT token validation filter that intercepts requests
+- **RedisConfig**: Redis connection and caching configuration with support for Redis URL parsing
+- **JacksonConfig**: Shared ObjectMapper configuration for JSON serialization
+- **ApplicationConfig**: Application-wide configuration (currently empty, ready for future beans)

+### Architecture Diagrams

+Visual documentation of the application is available in PlantUML format in the `/docs` directory:

+- **architecture-overview.puml**: Complete system architecture showing all layers and components
+- **authentication-flow.puml**: Detailed authentication, registration, and verification flows
+- **blog-operations-flow.puml**: Blog CRUD operations, likes, and comments with caching
+- **security-flow.puml**: JWT validation and security filter chain
+- **caching-strategy.puml**: Redis caching patterns and cache invalidation
+- **database-schema.puml**: Entity-relationship diagram of the database

+To view these diagrams:
+1. Install a PlantUML viewer in your IDE (VS Code, IntelliJ, etc.)
+2. Or use online tools like http://www.plantuml.com/plantuml/
+3. Or generate PNG/SVG using PlantUML CLI

 ## Endpoints